-M. Additional Risks Arising from Investments in the Underlying Funds and/or Other Collective Investments Schemes or Investment Funds
+M. Additional Risks Arising from the Investments of FTRMA in the Underlying Funds and/or Other Collective Investments Schemes or Investment Funds

 As FTRMA will invest primarily in passively or actively managed collective investment schemes and other investment funds, it is subject to the management risk of the management companies and/or the investment managers of the relevant underlying fund(s).
 Poor management of the relevant underlying fund(s) may jeopardise the investment of FTRMA in such underlying fund(s).